mrzjy/StarrailDialog/README.md

 # submissions.jsonl
 {"SubMissionID": 100010100, "TargetText": "Use a fake identity to get past security check", "DescrptionText": "The woman sauntering elegantly across the invasion site is a mystery.
 She mocks the victims, while also ruthlessly eliminating their oppressors.\\n Over their comms, the mysterious helper revealed that the two seem to have some sort of agenda.\\nIs their presence a sign of more chaos to come?
 Or is it the start of a new story?"}

+# items.jsonl
+{"ID": 2, "ItemMainType": "Virtual", "ItemSubType": "Virtual", "InventoryDisplayTag": 1, "Rarity": "Rare", "PurposeType": 11, "ItemName": "Credit", "ItemDesc": "This currency, used by the Interastral Peace Corporation to settle accounts with its customers, is now widely accepted as the hard currency for space travel.", "ItemBGDesc": "\"People run around fighting and trading for numbers in a terminal, but the truly precious cannot be bought.\"", "ItemIconPath": "SpriteOutput/ItemIcon/2.png", "ItemFigureIconPath": "SpriteOutput/ItemFigures/2.png", "ItemCurrencyIconPath": "SpriteOutput/ItemCurrency/2.png", "ItemAvatarIconPath": "", "PileLimit": 999999999, "CustomDataList": [], "ReturnItemIDList": []}
 ~~~